JaylyDev/jaylydev.github.io/posts/script-repl-minecraft.md

 Import the add-on to Minecraft.

 > [!IMPORTANT]
 > Enable **Holiday Creator Features** and **Beta APIs** experiments in world settings.
-These experiments are needed to run Script Interpreter with Beta API features.
+These experiments are needed to run Script REPL with Beta API features.

 ![experiments](/assets/posts/script-repl-minecraft/script-interpreter-v12050_9.png)